ClojureBridge/organizing/Cookbook.md

 ## [[The Three Main Roles|Three Main Roles]]
 Two organizers can usually cover the three roles, but one person cannot.
 The roles: communicator, logistics magician, and ringmistress.
 ## [[Opinions|Opinions]]
-Things we thing make organizing better or easier, and make for better workshops.
+Things we think make organizing easier and make for better workshops.
 ### [[Go Home|Home]]